grafana/grafana/contribute/backend/database.md

 ## Migrations

-As your use of Grafana evolves, it may become necessary to create _schema migrations_ for one or more database tables.
+As your use of Grafana evolves, you may need to create _schema migrations_ for one or more database tables.

 To see all the types of migrations you can add, refer to [migrations.go](/pkg/services/sqlstore/migrator/migrations.go).